pragmint/open-practices/practices/automating-conding-standards.md

 ### [Continuous Delivery](https://dora.dev/devops-capabilities/technical/continuous-delivery/)
 **Relationship:** Improves
-By ensuring that code meets established standards before it is merged, Automated Coding Standards practice streamlines the path to production, improving the Continuous Delivery process by reducing the risk of defects and deployment issues.
+By ensuring that code meets established standards before it is merged, Automating Coding Standards practice streamlines the path to production, improving the Continuous Delivery process by reducing the risk of defects and deployment issues.

 ### [Documentation Quality](https://dora.dev/devops-capabilities/process/documentation-quality/) #core
 **Relationship:** Improves